veyeimaging/rk35xx_firefly/How to use MV and RAW series cameras on Firefly's board.md

 Note that the RAW series does not support the UYVY format.

+Note: To increase the maximum frame rate and bandwidth, some modules no longer support the UYVY format.
+Please use the "fmtcap" command in the script to read the registers to confirm the specific configuration.

 We provide several gstreamer routines that implement the preview function.
 See the [samples](https://github.com/veyeimaging/rk356x_firefly/tree/main/linux/samples) directory on github for details.

 ### Trigger mode